 EBK is subject to the quantitative requirements for the liquidity coverage ratio (LCR).
-These rules are incorporated in the CRR/CRD IV regulations and the regulations on prudent liquidity management.
-The company must satisfy the LCR applicable at any given time.15 The company will monitor the development of the LCR closely, and uses forecasts in order to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
-At 31 December 2018, the company's total LCR indicator was 402 per cent, its EUR indicator was 1 573 per cent and its NOK indicator was 647 per cent.
+These rules derive from the CRR/CRD IV regulations.
+The company must satisfy the LCR applicable at any given time.
+The company will monitor the development of the LCR closely, and uses forecasts in order to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
+At 31 December 2019, the company's total LCR indicator was 113 per cent, its EUR indicator was 142 per cent and its NOK indicator was 61 per cent.